 The blocks are set in straight rows.

-The blocks are set is diagonal rows.
+The blocks are set in diagonal rows.

-Other names include: Three Irish Chains
+AKA: Three Irish Chains

 Grid: 11x11

 Just like we saw with the Double Irish Chain, the size of the open space can be increased simply by increasing the number of units in the grid, in this case, from a traditional 7x7 grid to an 11x11 grid.
-See how much more open these quilts look as compared to the first two on this page.

 And now in a diagonal layout.

-As you design your Triple Irish Chain quilt, remember that straight, horizontal settings need odd numbers of rows and columns to create a symmetrical design.
-On-point layouts are symmetrical regardless of the number of blocks.
+As you design your own Triple Irish Chain quilt, remember that straight, horizontal settings need odd numbers of rows and columns to create a symmetrical design.

 Happy Piecing!